Reproducing Abell 2744 with the HyperMillennium Simulation: Numerical methods

 \subsection{The semi-analytic model of galaxy formation}

 The semi-analytic galaxy formation model (SAM) is an efficient and well-established approach for populating galaxies in dark matter only simulations.
 It has been demonstrated to successfully reproduce various observed galaxy properties, both in the local Universe and at high redshifts \citep[e.g.,][]{Kauffmann_99,Cole_2000,Guo_11,Lacey_16}.
-In this work, we employ an updated version of the SAM code \texttt{L-GALAXIES}, incorporating galaxy formation prescriptions based on \citet{2015MNRAS.451.2663H} and \citet{Pei_etal_24}, to populate selected dark matter halos from our HM simulation, as described in Section~\ref{sec:HM_sim_a2744}.

-This SAM framework tracks the evolution of galaxies within the structure provided by the dark matter halo merging trees.
+The SAM framework tracks the evolution of galaxies within the structure provided by the dark matter halo merging trees.
 It includes parameterised recipes for key galaxy formation processes, such as gas cooling, star formation, reionisation heating, supernova feedback, mergers, black hole growth, metal enrichment, and feedback from active galactic nuclei (AGN).
+In this work, we employ an updated version of the SAM code \texttt{L-GALAXIES}, incorporating galaxy formation prescriptions based on \citet{2015MNRAS.451.2663H} and \citet{Pei_etal_24}, which has been previously calibrated to simultaneously reproduce a broad range of key observational constraints, including the stellar mass function (SMF), galaxy colour distributions, and the black hole mass function (BHMF).
+We do not re-tune the model prescriptions specifically for the HM simulation.
+This ensures that our results are not overfitted to the specific object (A2744) under study.

 By combining galaxy formation histories derived from \texttt{L-GALAXIES} with a stellar synthesis model, we compute the full spectral energy distribution (SED) for each individual galaxy.
 In particular, we further generate predicted galaxy magnitudes across multiple filters used by the James Webb Space Telescope (JWST).

-Finally, using these predicted galaxy catalogues, we create realistic visualisations that align closely with observational data.
+After populating selected dark matter halos from our HM simulation, as described in Section~\ref{sec:HM_sim_a2744}, we create realistic visualisations that align closely with observational data, using these predicted galaxy catalogues.